Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data: Streaming Estimation of Quadratic Variation

 \subsection{Multi-Scale Estimator}

-The first unbiased and consistent non-parametric estimator of the quadratic variation proposed in the literature is the \emph{two-scale estimator} of \cite{Zhang2005}.
+The first unbiased and consistent non-parametric estimator of the quadratic variation proposed in the literature is the two-scale estimator of \cite{Zhang2005}.
 It combines the average of realized variances computed at a lower frequency with realized variance at the highest possible frequency.
-The first term serves as a biased estimate of quadratic variation while the second term estimates the noise variance and therefore functions as the bias correction. \cite{Zhang2006} further generalizes the two-scale estimator to the \emph{multi-scale estimator} based on average realized variances computed at multiple frequencies. \cite{Ait-Sahalia2011} shows that the multi-scale estimator is robust to serial dependency in the market microstructure noise.
-In the subsampling spirit, \cite{Nolte2012} propose to combine average realized variances using the least squares.
-Extensions to quadratic covariation estimation are proposed by \cite{Palandri2006}, \cite{Nolte2008}, \cite{Zhang2011} and \cite{Bibinger2011}.
+The first term serves as a biased estimate of quadratic variation while the second term estimates the variance of the noise and therefore functions as the bias correction. \cite{Zhang2006} further generalizes the two-scale estimator to a multi-scale estimator based on the average realized variances computed at multiple frequencies. \cite{Ait-Sahalia2011} shows that the multi-scale estimator is robust to serial dependency in the market microstructure noise.
+In the subsampling spirit, \cite{Nolte2012} propose combining average realized variances using least squares.
+Extensions to the estimation of quadratic covariation have been proposed by \cite{Palandri2006}, \cite{Nolte2008}, \cite{Zhang2011} and \cite{Bibinger2011}.

 Before presenting the multi-scale estimator, we need to define some preliminary quantities.
-First, we introduce the \emph{sparse realized covariance} which is simply the realized covariance at a lower frequency.
-Let $l$ denote the lag of the initial observation and $s$ denote the sampling interval.
+First, we introduce the sparse realized covariance, which is simply the realized covariance at a lower frequency.
+Let $l$ denote the index of the initial observation and $s$ denote the sampling interval.
 For example $l=1$ and $s=4$ would correspond to observations at times $\{T_1, T_5, T_9, T_{13}, \ldots \}$.
-The number of observed prices utilized in the estimation is then $\lfloor (n-l)/s \rfloor + 1$, where $\lfloor \cdot \rfloor$ denotes rounding down.
-The sparse realized covariance is defined as
+The number of observed prices used in the estimation is then $\lfloor (n-l)/s \rfloor + 1$, where $\lfloor \cdot \rfloor$ denotes rounding down.
+The \textit{sparse realized covariance} is defined by